mcarella/timewarp/README.md

 TIMEWARP
 ========

-A simple mobile first SASS boilerplate for single page web apps.
+A simple, mobile-first SASS boilerplate for single page web apps.

 ![](http://i1.ytimg.com/vi/4Mky7-t_nsQ/maxresdefault.jpg)

 ## SCSS folder
-### _core.scss
+`_core.scss`
 Is the place where to put variables declarations (colors, spacings, widths) and typography stuff (fonts imports, font variables, etc).
 You will also find a ready to use set of useful mixins.

 ### Variables coding convention